Special Circumstances and Dependency Overrides

 The Financial Aid Appeals Committee will evaluate your appeal and determine if adjustments can be made to the cost of attendance or the information used to calculate your Expected Family Contribution (EFC).
 You MUST PROVIDE an EXPLANATION and DOCUMENTATION supporting your request.
 Appeals for loss of income received after November 1 will remain pending until the student and/or parent submits a copy of the signed tax return/tax transcript and all W-2s for 2019.

 DEPENDENCY STATUS: A dependent student who has totally lost contact with parents and has been unable to locate them after making reasonable efforts, has been abandoned by parents, or was in an abusive family environment may be eligible to apply for a dependency override.

 NOTE: An override may only be granted on a case-by-case basis for students with unusual circumstances.

 If you are unable to provide parental information on your FAFSA and have unusual circumstances, you can request a dependency override.
 You must provide a written statement and documentation to verify your situation.

-All requests must be submitted to the Office of Financial Aid at ETSU.
+All requests must be submitted to the Office of Financial Aid and Scholarships at ETSU.
 Requirements and forms for Special Circumstances and Dependency Overrides can be found on our website.
 Students may contact a counselor with any questions or concerns regarding their eligibility.
-The Office of Financial Aid’s decision is final and cannot be appealed to the U.S. Department of Education.
+The decision by the Office of Financial Aid and Scholarships is final and cannot be appealed to the U.S. Department of Education.

 Submission and approval of an appeal does not a guarantee a change in the student’s financial aid eligibility.